Oregon State vs. Washington State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Oregon State and its opponents have scored at least 59 points only twice this year.
+- Oregon State and its opponents have scored at least 59 points -- this matchup's point total -- only twice this season.

 - Washington State's games have gone over 59 points in two opportunities this season.

-- These two squads combine to allow 46.6 points per game, 12.4 fewer than this contest's over/under.
+- The 46.6 combined points per game that these two squads have allowed this season are 12.4 fewer than the 59 total in this contest.

-- The average total in Beavers games this season is 62.8, 3.8 points more than Saturday's over/under of 59.
+- Beavers games this season feature an average total of 62.8 points, a number 3.8 points higher than Saturday's over/under.

-- In 2021, games involving the Cougars have averaged a total of 59.6 points, 0.6 more than the set total in this contest.
+- The 59-point over/under for this game is 0.6 points below the 59.6 points per game average total in Cougars games this season.

 Oregon State Stats and Trends